Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 • Colors may seem brighter or vision seem clearer

-• Your child may be experiencing these changes simultaneously and adjusting to them just as an infant or very young child would - slowly, over time while adjusting to new situations, exploring new sensations, experiencing new emotion after Berard method of AIT.
+• The participant may be experiencing these changes simultaneously and adjusting to them just as an infant or very young child would - slowly, over time while adjusting to new situations, exploring new sensations, experiencing new emotion after Berard method of AIT.

-• Each child's experience of Berard AIT is unique to that child's circumstances and biology.
+• Each child's experience of AIT is unique to that child's circumstances and biology.

-• This can feel alarming and may cause some parents fear and concern about whether or not Berard AIT is the right choice for their child.
+• This can feel alarming and may cause some parents fear and concern about whether or not AIT is the right choice for their participant

 • It is very important to know that NOT all children who participate will go through such an adjustment or regression period.

-Why Might There Be An Adjustment Period After Auditory Integration Training?
+Why Might There Be An Adjustment Period After AIT?

 • Berard AIT helps this system function more optimally than before.